sasmit545/Swarm_Agent/README.md

 ### User Interface Agent

-# handles all interactions with the user
+Handles all interactions with the user

 The LinkedIn Agent retrieves profile information such as the user's first and last name, job title, company, and their last LinkedIn post.